-Below, information can be found on the tutors teaching on UCL Anthropology’s MA Ethnographic & Documentary Film or MFA Creative Documentary, as well as the team for UCL 360 – Studio 4: Immersive Factual Storytelling.
+Below, information can be found on the tutors teaching on UCL Anthropology’s MA Ethnographic & Documentary Film, MFA Creative Documentary, and Studio 4: Immersive Factual Storytelling.
+You can also find more information on the tutors leading Open City Docs School short courses.

-In addition to the below, some of the current MA course mentors include: Christopher Hird, Vanessa Stockley, Simon Chambers, Gareth Evans, Xiaolu Guo, Eva Weber and Grant Gee.
+In addition to the below, some of the current MA course mentors include: Ed Laurenson, Christopher Hird, Vanessa Stockley, Simon Chambers, Gareth Evans, Xiaolu Guo, Eva Weber and Grant Gee.

-Michael Stewart (Course Leader, Open City Docs School)
+Michael Stewart (UCL Anthropology & Open City Docs School Course Leader)

 Michael is the founder of Open City Documentary Festival and MyStreet Films.
 He has worked on or produced ten documentaries for Granada (Disappearing World) and the BBC (Everyman, Timewatch).